thesolarpuzzle/thesolarpuzzle.github.io/README.md

 # Note

-Download the repo for better understanding of the puzzle itself.
+Download the information file for your system for better understanding of the puzzle itself.